Dating After Rehab: The Do’s and Don’ts

 • Do reach out.
 Perhaps your addiction led to a bad breakup prior to your recovery.
 Don’t let feelings associated with this past relationship fester.
 Instead, talk to your support group, therapist, or sponsor.

 • Don’t keep secrets.
-Being honest with your sponsor, therapist, and friends will help you to make healthy choices that support your sobriety.
+Being honest with your sponsor, therapist, and friends will help you make healthy choices that support your sobriety.
 For example, if you tell a therapist that you’re considering dating, they may be able to assist you into staying focused on your sobriety instead of on potential distractions.

 • Don’t attempt to “self-help” your way through difficult times.
 You don’t need to work through sobriety on your own, and you shouldn’t.